 The discretion of the Court to classify a matter as a PPP500 case

 Whether a party or parties to the family law matter identify their case as a PPP500 case or not, the Court may designate it a PPP500 case at any time, including after proceedings commence.
 When this occurs, the Court may make a direction before the first court date for the parties to file a PPP500 Financial Summary and exchange of financial documents.

 There are significant advantages for those people whose family law matter qualifies as a PPP500 case.
 It offers more opportunities to settle at an early stage and avoid unnecessary stress, cost and delay.
-The involvement of a Court Registrar in the preparation and case management before the ADR process begins is a significant factor in helping the parties reach agreement and avoid a drawn-out court process.
+The involvement of a Court Registrar in the preparation and case management before the ADR process begins is a significant factor in helping the parties reach an agreement and avoid a drawn-out court process.